All articles

 ClawTab sits above both: it's a desktop app that manages CLI-based agent sessions (Claude Code, Codex, OpenCode) across panes, handles scheduling, and gives you remote access from your phone.
 Think of it as the control plane that CLI tools are missing.

 Cursor is the dominant IDE-based AI coding tool in 2026.
 It started as a VS Code fork and has steadily moved toward autonomous agent workflows.
 Its Composer mode supports up to 8 parallel agents and has among the deepest codebase indexing of any tool — useful when an agent needs to understand how dozens of files connect.
+The same 8-parallel-with-git-worktrees pattern is what most local Claude Code parallel agent setups in tmux aim to reproduce on the developer's own machine.

 Where it excels: Interactive sessions where you're at the keyboard, working inside a single codebase, with a predictable set of tasks.
 The IDE integration is hard to beat for code review and diff inspection.